 - Q&A: Open the floor for any questions

 The controlling and monitoring phase

-This phase happens in tandem with the execution phase.
-As the project moves forward, the project manager must make sure all moving parts are headed in the right direction at all times and in a coordinated manner.
-If adjustments to the project plan need to be made due to unforeseen circumstances or a change in direction, they may happen here.
+This phase happens in tandem with the execution stage.
+As the project goes forward, the project manager must make sure all moving parts are heading the right way at all times.
+You might have to make adjustments to the plan due to unforeseen circumstances or a change in direction.

 During the controlling and monitoring phase, project managers may have to do any of the following: